Nursing Homes Run Short Of COVID-19 Protective Gear As Federal Response Falters

 "It's like putting a trash bag on," said Pamela Black, the administrator of Enterprise Estates Nursing Center in Enterprise, Kan.
 "There's no real place for your hands to come out."

-As nursing homes remain the pandemic's epicenter, the federal government is failing to ensure they have all the personal protective equipment, or PPE, needed to prevent the spread of the virus, according to interviews with administrators and federal data.
+As nursing homes remain the pandemic's epicenter, the federal government is failing to ensure these facilities have all the personal protective equipment, or PPE, needed to prevent the spread of the virus, according to interviews with administrators and federal data.

 Cloth masks, ponchos and no hand sanitizer